tltmzmaos/fablix/README.md

         [SingleMovieServlet.java](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-191/blob/master/fablix-web/src/SingleMovieServlet.java)
         [SingleStarServlet.java](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-191/blob/master/fablix-web/src/SingleStarServlet.java)

         - #### Explain how the Connection Pooling is utilized in the Fabflix code:
+        Master and Slave data resources are configured in Context.xml.
+        The Pool was set by setting maxTotal, maxIdle, and maxWaitMills inside the Resource.

         - #### Explain how Connection Pooling works with two backend SQL:
+        In Context.xml, Master and Slave datasources are defined along with their IP addresses of each instances.
+        Since the connection pooling is set for both data sources, two different backend SQL operations can be performed by making each request connects to the right SQL instance.

     - # Master/Slave
         - #### Filename/path of all files routing queries to Master/Slave: